rsdoiel/antenna/archives/2025/planet_2025.28.md

 date: 2025-07-16, from: Vatican News

-                    <p>Donations from Pope Leo XIV, sent through the Dicastery for the Service of Charity, have been delivered to the residents of the bomb-stricken Ukrainian town of Staryi Saltiv and city of Shevchenkove.</p>
+                    <p>Donations from Pope Leo XIV, sent through the Dicastery for the Service of Charity, have been delivered to the residents of the bomb-stricken Ukrainian town of Staryi Saltiv and city of Shevchenkove.
+The Holy Father has also asked that concrete aid be sent to those suffering from Typhoon Danas in Taiwan.</p>
                     <p><a href="https://www.vaticannews.va/en/pope/news/2025-07/pope-leo-charity-ukraine-kharkiv-food-delivered-families-war.html">Read all</a></p>
                     <p>&nbsp;</p>